Kajal805-M/Crop-Yield-Prediction/README.md

 - Linear Regression
 - Random Forest Regressor
-- Gradient Boosting Regressor
+- Decision Tree

-The best-performing model was selected based on evaluation metrics.
+The best-performing model was Random Forest .
+It was selected based on evaluation metrics.

 ---